 All staff follow the National Curriculum for foundation stage 1 children to promote all areas of development, with a focus on the three prime areas: Communication and Language, Physical and Personal, Social and Emotional Development.

-We are regularly inspected by Ofsted and work closely with the foundation 2 teacher at Todwick Junior and Infant School.
-Details of continuous provision, medium and short term planning are available for perusal at any time.
+We are regularly inspected by Ofsted and work closely with the foundation 2 teacher at Todwick Primary School.

 What is the Early Years Foundation Stage?